Armchair Science

 Program Overview

 Participants use library computers to log into iNaturalist and act as community identifiers.
-They review photos taken in the local county and help confirm species identifications, which supports global community science and helps observations reach Research Grade.
+They review photos taken in the local county and help confirm species identifications.
+Use the Montana Field Guide and books from your library collection to confirm identifications and enhance discussions.

 Audience